What to do on La Graciosa: beaches, hikes, and ferry travel

 If you’re interested, you can also go diving from this little village!

-4 easy hiking itineraries
+4 easy hiking routes

 The biggest challenge is the heat, wind and lack of shade.
 But if you bring what you need and prepare a bit, the routes I’m suggesting are doable.
 Another small challenge: rocks and sand.
 Even though I only did the south on foot, my calves were burning by the end!
 I won’t keep you waiting—here are 4 accessible hikes on La Graciosa: